 Check your language binding and see whether it already supports ZeroMQ v4.0.
 We recommend this release to anyone developing new applications with ZeroMQ who needs strong encryption.
-The encryption mechanisms in ZeroMQ v4.0 are however considered experimental.
-Release 4.0.4 is network-compatible with stable releases 3.2 and 2.2.
+Release 4.0.5 is backwards-compatible with stable releases back to 2.2.

 You can get the latest development master at any time via git.
 If you're developing new apps, we recommend you test against the master regularly.
 On Linux or OS/X, run ./autogen.sh after cloning this repository.